viam-modules/odrive/README.md

 ### Hanging
 * If you have provided a serial number, make sure it is the correct serial number.
 Odrives have **2 serial numbers**: one that will be printed out when you start `odrivetool`, and one that can be accessed in `odrivetool` by running `odrv0.serial_number`.
 The **correct** serial number is the one that is printed out when you start `odrivetool`.
 * If you have not provided a serial number or you are sure you have provided the correct serial number, you are likely connected to the odrive elsewhere.
 Make sure any connections via python, `odrivetool` or the GUI are closed.

+### CAN Link Issues
+* If you get an error of `"Device or resource busy"`, try setting CAN down and back up with the command `sudo ip link set can0 down` followed by `sudo ip link set can0 up type can bitrate <baud_rate>`
+    * You will have to do this any time you want to change the baud rate
+* If you get an error of `"Network is down"`, try setting CAN up with the command `sudo ip link set can0 up type can bitrate <baud_rate>`